carpentry-org/snippets/README.md

 - [build\_system.carp](/build_system.carp): Showcase for using Carp code as a build system.
 - [cffi.carp](/cffi.carp): A simple example of how to work with the C interface.
+- [hex.carp](/hex.carp): A parser for hexadecimal numbers that shows how to work with modules.
 - [ski.carp](/ski.carp): A module implementing the [SKI combinator calculus](https://en.wikipedia.org/wiki/SKI_combinator_calculus).
 - [type\_aliases.carp](/type_aliases.carp): A macro-writing macro for type